 He taught man what he knew not.
 (Quran 96: 1-5)

 Islam as a religion emerged sometime around the 7th century, and with it, began the serious effort to develop the Arabic Script.
 It became a prestigious task for calligraphers to convey the exalted words of the Quran as beautifully as possible.

-Since Islam does not permit illustrating holy texts with images of human figures the script itself became art.
-Today, calligraphed pages of the Quran can be found in various museums around the world, and in this post, I would be highlighting some of my favourite ones!
+Since Islam does not permit illustrating holy texts with images of human figures, the script itself became art.
+Today, calligraphed pages of the Quran can be found in various museums around the world, and in this post, we highlight some of our favourites.

 The oldest script types (7th – 11th century) were the Ma’ili , Kufic, Eastern Kufic, and Maghribi .
 These were fairly angular.
 More cursive forms that were easier to write evolved at the same time and not all could be used to copy the Quran.
 At around the beginning of the 10th century, rules were formulated for how the cursive scripts – Naskh, Thuluth, Muhaqqaq, Rayhani, Tawqi, and Riqa – were to be written.
 This popularised the cursive scripts, as the earlier ones faded.
 For example, the Persian script Nastaliq developed in around 1500 and was used especially for poetry.
 Divani was the script of the chancelleries, and regional styles were also developed – Bihari in India and Sini in China.

 Kufic Script : 7th – 12th century (Middle East, Africa)

 Kufic script was the first formal calligraphic style and is named after the city of Kufah in Iraq.

 This script is characterized by short vertical and long horizontal strokes though no pronunciation-marks (that were later commonly used to distinguish among consonants and to denote vowels) are visible here.
 The verses above describe the nature of God and how He reveals Himself.